Having a good understanding of safety precautions inside the laboratory is a very first step to keep laboratory safety.

 - Schedule a regular check for gas leaking from tubing, connections, etc.

-- Never use an electrical cord that is frayed, cracked or has corroded prong.
+- Never use an electrical cord that is frayed, cracked, or has corroded prong.

 - Select explosion proof-type electrical equipment if a flammable material (gas, liquid, dust) is present.

-- Before performing any repairing work on electrical apparatus, turn the power off.
-Apply lock-out tag-out procedure to avoid an unintended operation.
+- Before performing any repairing work on the electrical apparatus, turn the power off.
+Apply a lock-out tag-out procedure to avoid an unintended operation.
 Unplug the equipment from the electrical outlet.
 And turn off the circuit breaker.

 - Use appropriate protective equipment while working with electric power.